Deus vult: Modern usage

-Adoption by Christian Right-Wing Nationalist and Alt-Right Terrorism groups as slogan
+Adoption by 21st century Christian nationalists and alt-right groups

 Deus vult has been adopted as a slogan by a variety of Christian right and Christian nationalist groups, as well as alt-right and white supremacist groups.
 This usage was disseminated widely online, through hashtags and internet memes.
 Crusader memes (such as an image of a Knight Templar accompanied by the caption "I'll see your jihad and raise you one crusade") are popular on far-right internet pages.
 It is one of several pieces of Crusader imagery used by groups characterized in The Washington Post as far-right Christian nationalists and dominionists.
 One perspective is that racist movements co-opt the slogans and iconography of the European medieval period, to evoke a sense of a "pure" white European heritage.

+In 2024, the Associated Press published a January 14, 2021 email from Sgt.
+DeRicko Gaither—his unit's security manager—to National Guard leadership, in which he flagged as a possible 'Insider Threat' Donald Trump's nominee for Secretary of Defense Pete Hegseth, due to his prominent "Deus Vult" bicep tattoo, because of the slogan's widespread use by extremist groups, in possible violation of Army Regulation 670-1.

 The "Deus Vult" slogan has been used by perpetrators of right-wing terrorism; it was originally popularized by the perpetrator of the 2017 Quebec City mosque shooting and was one of the tattoos on the body of the perpetrator of the 2023 Allen, Texas outlet mall shooting.
 Deus Vult was among the slogans and symbols used during the violent far-right riot in Charlottesville, Virginia in 2017.

 The slogan, as well as other Knights Templar imagery, has also been associated with far-right subgroups in the U.S. that merge Christian nationalism with gun culture; a Florida gun manufacturer engraved the slogan on its "Crusader" model of AR-15-style rifle.
 The motto is also used by Christian nationalist groups in Europe; the phrase was portrayed on large banners carried by unspecified groups characterized by The Guardian as far-right marchers in 2017 in Warsaw, Poland.